-This effect leads to quantum nonlocality, the fact that the correlation between results of local measurements performed on these particles are so strong, that they could not have been obtained from any pair of classical systems, such as two computers.
+This effect leads to quantum nonlocality, the fact that the correlation between results of local measurements performed on these particles is so strong, that they could not have been obtained from any pair of classical systems, such as two computers.
 To cut a long story short, it is as if quantum particles live outside space-time – and experiments confirm this.

-Writing in Physical Review Letters, Dr Tamas Vertesi from the Hungarian Academy of Sciences and Dr Nicolas Brunner from the University of Bristol make a significant step forward in this direction.
+Writing in Physical Review Letters, Dr. Tamas Vertesi from the Hungarian Academy of Sciences and Dr. Nicolas Brunner from the University of Bristol make a significant step forward in this direction.
 They show that the weakest form of entanglement – so-called undistillable entanglement – can lead to quantum nonlocal correlations, the strongest form of inseparability in quantum mechanics.
-According to Professor Pawel Horodecki, a quantum theorist at the University of Gdansk, “entanglement is almost ‘invisible’ in such systems, which makes it very surprising that they can exhibit nonlocality”.
+According to Professor Pawel Horodecki, a quantum theorist at the University of Gdansk, “entanglement is almost ‘invisible’ in such systems, which makes it very surprising that they can exhibit nonlocality.”

 Peres argued that quantum states featuring a particular symmetry under time-reversal – known as partial transpose – can never lead to nonlocality.
 All research in this area supported Peres’ conjecture – until now.
 Vertesi and Brunner’s work proves, via a simple example, that the conjecture is false when three (or more) observers are present.
 It remains to be seen whether the conjecture could nevertheless hold true in the case of two observers.

 Alongside its contribution to our understanding of the foundations of quantum theory, this work raises novel questions in quantum information science.
-In particular, it will spark a debate on the role that entanglement and nonlocality play in quantum information processing tasks, such as in quantum cryptography and computation.
+In particular, it will spark a debate on the role that entanglement and nonlocality play in quantum information processing tasks, such as quantum cryptography and computation.